 Provides a cardio-respiratory workout using muscles that are utilized in basic locomotor movements and various step-and-arm combinations to develop flexibility, strength, and muscular endurance.
 Lowimpact or high-impact routines adjusted to music for the release of emotional and mental tension.
-This course is required of all majors in Physical Education.

-Prerequisite: GE 173.
-Open to all students.
+Prerequisite: Open to all students.
 Offered: F; S; SS.